When is the next UK heat wave? - ExBulletin

 - When is the next UK heat wave?

+- Kate Middleton trades Wimbledon Whites for a green tennis ball Watch the women’s final

-- Priyanka Chopra and Nick Jonas attend Wimbledon; US Open jokes about tennis
+- Priyanka Chopra and Nick Jonas Serve Couple Fashion Goals at Wimbledon; Kate Middleton wows in green tennis ball dress

+- Turkey raises fuel tax as it bolsters its stretched budget – Middle East Monitor

+- Tomorrow the Investiture of the Minister of Communication and Information at 09.00 WIB at the Palace